A Map Of Emerging Global Risks From The Past Two Weeks

-The past couple of weeks have seen a rise in political risks in Kuwait, Senegal and Algeria.
-International markets have boycotted Ivory Coast’s cocoa sales because of regulatory issues, and Papua New Guinea witnessed an attempted military coup, which saw its credit rating downgraded.
+Ahead of the Presidential elections and ongoing protests in Russia, there is increasing speculation that United Russia will be dissolved or change significantly.

-Here’s a map and an article on the increasing governance and business environment risks in Papua New Guinea by Maplecroft:
+Now here’s a map and an article on the rising governance and business risk in Russia from Maplecroft.

 Event